fionatfrancis/HiLo-Fish/models.md

     ## Lm8.ab  -295.1  600.3    0.5    33.4 5  <0.001
     ## Lm11.ab -294.5  601.0    1.1    34.2 6  <0.001

+## Diagnositics for Model 7

+There are three models that are within 2 AIC but we are going to explore the diagnostics of the first one (model 7) to see if it is even a decent model.

 ``` r
 # diagnostics for Lm7.ab